Bobby Dale Earnhardt

 Bobby Dale Earnhardt (born September 1, 1987) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 66 Toyota Camry for MBM Motorsports.
+He currently competes full-time in the ARCA Menards Series, driving for Rise Motorsports.

 Racing career

 Earnhardt raced in the ARCA Truck Series from 2013 to 2016, where he won Rookie of the Year in 2013.
-On May 21, 2017, he made his major stock car debut in the ARCA Racing Series, driving the No. 3 Chevrolet for Hixson Motorsports.
+On May 21, 2017, he made his major stock car debut in the ARCA Racing Series at Toledo Speedway, driving the No. 3 Chevrolet for Hixson Motorsports.
 He started 24th, and finished 21st after a crash on lap 165.

 On September 8, 2017, Earnhardt made his NASCAR Xfinity Series debut in the No. 40 Chevrolet for MBM Motorsports at Richmond International Raceway.
 He qualified 40th for the race and finished 34th.
 Earnhardt had been scheduled to make his debut in the series on July 29 at Iowa Speedway, in the same team's No. 13 Chevrolet, but he failed to qualify for that race.

+On September 1, 2025, it was announced that Earnhardt would return to the now named ARCA Menards Series at Bristol Motor Speedway.

+On November 19, 2025, it was revealed that Earnhardt will run the full ARCA Menards Series schedule for Rise Motorsports for the 2026 season.

 Family life

-Bobby is a fourth-generation stock car racing driver, being the eldest son/child of Kerry Earnhardt, the eldest grandchild of NASCAR Hall of Fame driver Dale Earnhardt, and the eldest great-grandchild of Ralph Earnhardt.
+Bobby is a fourth-generation stock car racing driver, being the eldest child of Kerry Earnhardt, the eldest grandchild of NASCAR Hall of Fame driver Dale Earnhardt, and the eldest great-grandchild of Ralph Earnhardt.
 He is also the older brother of Jeffrey Earnhardt, and the nephew of Dale Earnhardt Jr.

 Bobby and Jeffrey also have a paternal half-sister, Kayla and two maternal half-brothers, James Ray and David.

-Bobby and his wife Kimberly have three children, a son and two daughters.
+Bobby and his wife Kimberly have four children, two sons and two daughters.